DenSinH/DenSinH/_posts/2021-01-31-cached-interpreter.markdown

 ### How does a cached interpreter work?

-First of all, this is how my interpreter loop looked:
+First of all, this is how my interpreter loop looked before my cached interpreter:
 ```
 check scheduler:
     if there are events to handle: do events